rezervemoney/.github/profile/README.md

 # Welcome to Rezerve.Money (💵,💵)

-Welcome to the Rezerve money Github.
+Welcome to the Rezerve money github.
 Here you’ll find everything you need to know about RZR, including source code, audits and documentation.

 ### Important Links